Esmail-ibraheem/nanograd/README.md

   Implement a Byte Pair Encoding (BPE) tokenizer from scratch, tailored for the specific needs of your model and dataset.

 - **`Command-Line Interface:`**
   Providing a command line interface (CLI) to easily access built-in models without writing any code, making it accessible for both programmers and regular users (:.

+- **`Reinforcement Learning with gym environments:`** Currently providing some cool applications such as Carpole, and Mountain car, BipedalWalker with gym environments from OpenAI, and this feature is built upon tinygrad.